cruncher/sparky/README.md

 Sparky defaults to using models directly as scope for rendering templates, making it quick and easy to set up basic views for an app.
-Where more control is needed, a controller function can be used to return a different object to be used as scope.
+Where more control is needed, a controller function can be used to return an alternative object to be used as scope.

 HTML: